This Is What Happens When You Drink a Glass of Wine Every Night

 You might have an easier time managing your weight

 While it might not be the secret weight-loss some researchers have claimed, studies have shown that the resveratrol contained in wine may help prevent weight gain.
 In fact, when researchers from Washington State University fed mice a high-fat diet and resveratrol combo, they gained about 40 percent less weight.
 The scientists rationalized that the antioxidant resveratrol may actually convert “bad fat” into “good fat,” though they were unable to prove that this would help shed pounds.
 Keep in mind that wine does have calories—about 123 per five-ounce glass, so more is not better; stick to one glass per night for women, two for men.
-Try these ingenius uses for leftover wine.

 You might have a stronger heart

 Again, it’s the antioxidant resveratrol that we have to thank for the heart-boosting benefits of a nightly glass of wine—especially red varietals.
 The tannins contained in red wine, procyanidins, are associated with protecting against heart disease.
 Additionally, a study by the Harvard School of Public Health, which analyzed data from 11,711 men with hypertension, or abnormally high blood pressure, found that those who drank moderately had a 30 percent less chance of having a heart attack.
 But here too, moderation is key.
 “Chronic and excessive alcohol intake is associated with weakening of the heart, medically termed as cardiomyopathy and heart failure, says Adrienne Youdim, MD, recognized expert in weight loss and nutrition, bariatrics, and preventive medicine.
-If you’re overindulging, here are some simple ways to cut back on drinking.

 You might end up with stronger bones